KaeL-0/Transaction-Banking-System/README.md

 # Transaction Banking System

 ## Project Overview
-The **Transaction Banking System** is a database system designed to handle customer accounts, transactions, and banking operations efficiently.
+The **Transaction Banking System** is a database system designed to handle customer accounts, transactions, and banking operations.
 It consists of tables for customers, accounts, and transactions, as well as stored procedures for depositing and withdrawing funds.

 ## Features
 - **Customer Management**: Store and retrieve customer details.